Nicky9319/Renderperk_CRM/Research and Content/Drafted/render-farm-cost-calculator/brief.md

 ## Suggested CTA (Call-to-Action)

 ### Primary CTA:
-**"Download Our Free Render Farm Budget Calculator"** - Interactive spreadsheet template with tiered pricing for all major farms, automatic calculation of test render budgets, contingency planning, and monthly spend tracking.
-Email opt-in for follow-up tips.
+**"Sign Up to Get Free Credits"** – Direct, prominent invitation to sign up for Renderperk (or another recommended farm) and receive free render credits (e.g., $25).
+Emphasize that this lets users test their project risk-free and see real costs before committing.

 ### Secondary CTA:
-**"Get Your $25 Free Trial Credits"** - Direct link to sign up for trial credits on Renderperk (or other recommended farms).
-Positioned as "Test your project for free before committing."
+**"Download Our Free Render Farm Budget Calculator"** – Interactive spreadsheet template with tiered pricing for all major farms, automatic calculation of test render budgets, contingency planning, and monthly spend tracking.
+Email opt-in for follow-up tips.

 ### Tertiary CTA:
-**"See How Much Your Project Would Cost"** - Interactive cost calculator embed (if available).
+**"See How Much Your Project Would Cost"** – Interactive cost calculator embed (if available).
 Input frame count, avg render time, preferred GPU, priority level, and see instant cost breakdown with optimization suggestions.

 ### Retargeting CTA:
-**"Stop Wasting Money on Render Farms"** - Video tutorial showing the 10 cost-cutting techniques (optimization, upscaling, priority strategy).
+**"Stop Wasting Money on Render Farms"** – Video tutorial showing the 10 cost-cutting techniques (optimization, upscaling, priority strategy).
 Email capture for newsletter.

 ---